rafagonc/Depend/README.md

 }
 </pre>

-To inject on a class you just need to write your property declaration this way.
+To inject on a class you just need to write your property declaration with the 'injected' prefix to the setter and the readonly qualifier.
 It’s important to declare it on the private interface of your class.
 <pre>@property (setter=injected:, readonly) id&lt;DPDatasourceProtocol&gt; datasource;</pre>
 Done!
 When you access **self.datasource **, it is going to be already populated.